cweems/plugin-push-notifications/README.md

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.

 Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex which would provide them globally.

+## Credit
+Made with gratitude to @master-atul for the article on implementing web push: https://medium.com/izettle-engineering/beginners-guide-to-web-push-notifications-using-service-workers-cb3474a17679